MichaelCurrin/artists-portfolio/README.md

 The hover effect comes from gallery style in [layout.scss](/_sass/layout.scss).

-To prevent loading full size images on the gallery, we use this to generate thumbnails:
+To prevent loading full size images on the gallery, we use this gem to generate thumbnails:

 - [MichaelCurrin/jekyll-resize](https://github.com/MichaelCurrin/jekyll-resize)

+That is my fork an existing gem, with added support for Jekyll 4 so that I can use it on Jekyll 4 sites like this one.

-The original setting of the Aperture theme uses 800x800 images - going smaller than than works for desktop but causes issue when viewing on mobile and the image fills the screen.
+The original setting of the Aperture theme uses `800x800` images - going smaller than that works for desktop but causes issues when viewing on mobile and the image fills the screen.

 For SEO settings, see: